- Helpful Tips

 - If you want to feed the lorikeets at Australian Rainbows, the cost is £1 per pot of nectar, we recommend going in the morning when the birds are hungrier and more likely to feed (it opens at 10:30 most days).
 You can also visit this enclosure without purchasing food.

 - If you want to ride the train, the Lost Madagascar Express, to see the walk-through lemur enclosure, please allow at least 20 minutes (and more time with a longer queue).
 If it is raining the lemurs are often out of sight.
+Please note that all students, regardless of year level, must be supervised while on the train.

 - If it rains, we have a number of undercover, indoor areas.
 See the wet weather page of our website for more suggestions.
 (Please remember that schools are not allowed in the indoor Jungle Tumble Play Area).